 Children can take most herbs as a natural supplement to help boost the various body systems, organ function, and to address specific ailments, emotions, and other conditions.
 Safety and common sense are the first things to keep in mind when using herbs to treat children and babies.
 Children's developing bodies are more sensitive making them more apt to experience unintended side effects of herbs.
 Even when using herbal remedies that have a proven safety record, be careful when first giving a new herb, just as you would any new food, to test for allergies and general tolerance.

 Most herbs and herbal remedies are given to children based upon their age and weight.
 Weight typically trumps age as it varies widely.

-The general guidelines when giving children herbs are:
+The general guidelines when giving children herbs and herbal remedies are:

 - Under 2; consult with a trusted medical practitioner